openstack/openstack-manuals/doc/doc-contrib-guide/source/ux-ui-guidelines/ux-personas/domain-operator.rst

   used.

 * Managing users: Defines the number of users with access to the cloud services.
-They manages the access and rights of users for the entire cloud services.
+They manage the access and rights of users for the entire cloud services.

 * Ensuring SLA compliance: Monitors the various policies and support tickets